cstrelioff/chrisstrelioffws-sandbox/2016/03/14/install_meteor_on_ubuntu_14_04.rst

   there were no teaching-assistants so the students are on their own to figure things out -- I wasn't too impressed by this aspect of the non-free courses!

-So, that's the install and some place to learn more.
+So, that's the install and some places to learn more.
 If you have other resources to share, please leave a note -- I'd love to check it out.
 I also plan on writing more about Meteor in the coming weeks and months.
 So, check back!